 No matter what project management software you use, it’s inevitable that someone going on vacation can throw off your workflow if you don’t plan for it beforehand!

-If you’re struggling with this in your own team (and you use ClickUp to manage that team!), we’re here to walk you through a simple 4 step process to make it easier to manage.
+If you’re struggling with this in your own team (and you use ClickUp to manage that team!), we’re here to walk you through a simple 4 step process to Use our Make affiliate link! it easier to manage.

 - Define your process